 This is an important question to ask your potential RE agent.

-A right agent shouldn’t have any problem to provide you with the contacts of their clients.
+The right agent shouldn’t have any problem providing you with the contacts of their clients.

 Call a few of them to know their take on the agent’s services.
 It will help you know about their efficiency as an agent.

 The experience of your real estate agent does matter.

 Given the complicated NYC real estate scenario, an inexperienced agent can cost you money and time, even worse, lead you to the risk of losing out on a great real estate deal.
 An experienced real estate agent knows how to get your desired property at the desired location; helps you in negotiation, and owns a vast network.
 Generally, an experienced agent does at least 10 transactions a year.

 This is an important question to ask, whether the agent helps you in buying or selling the property.
 They should have efficient negotiation skills.
 A good real estate agent analyzes the situation and decides the best move to help you stay on top of the deal.